needle-tools/ar-simulation/Readme.md

 This is a single $60 payment, not a monthly subscription.

 You can use it for 7 days **for evaluation purposes only**,
-without buying a license.
-We trust you. 🧐
+without buying a license. 🧐

 ## Documentation 📜